RetroPie/RetroPie-Docs/docs/FAQ.md

 ### Does Super Mario All Stars work?

-The ROM does work with PocketSnes (RetroArch) only.
+The ROM does work with PocketSnes (RetroArch) and lr-snes9x-next.

 From http://blog.petrockblock.com/2012/07/22/retropie-setup-an-initialization-script-for-retroarch-on-the-raspberry-pi/#comment-818063235: